felsuna/Bootstrap-Portfolio/README.md

 Welcome to my personal portfolio!

-Here you can learn a little bit about me and see the projects I've made and worked on throughout journey course of the UA Coding Bootcamp program.
+Here you can learn a little bit about me and see the projects I've made and worked on throughout journey of the UA Coding Bootcamp program.

 I have learned to work with HTML, CSS, Javascript, JQuery, JSON, Node.js, and more to come!